 4 Tips to Prepare for Getting a Tattoo

-What to Do Before a Tattoo?
+What to Do Before Getting a New Tattoo?

 Getting a tattoo is going to involve some level of pain, there’s no way around that.
 However, you can try to breathe calmly and smoothly throughout the session to convince your brain that nothing severe is ongoing.